-- i.
-Any financial or other obligation the individual may have to the institution or its directors: - ii.
-Whether the individual is or has been employed by the institution or a group entity in the past and the post(s) so held; - iii.
-Whether the individual is or has been a provider of professional services to the institution in the recent past; - iv.
+Any financial or other obligation the individual may have to the financial institution or its directors;

+- ii.
+Whether the individual is or has been employed by the financial institution or a group entitycompany in the past and the post(s) so held; - iii.
+Whether the individual is or has been a provider of professional services to the financial institution in the recent past; - iv.
 Whether the individual represents a significant shareholder; - v.
-Circumstances where the individual has acted as an independent nonexecutive director of the institution for extended periods; - vi.
-Any additional remuneration received in addition to the director's fee, related directorships or shareholdings in the institution; and - vii.
-Any close business or personal relationship with any of the institution's directors or senior employees.
+Circumstances where the individual has acted as an independent nonexecutive director of the financial institution for extended periods; - vi.
+Any additional remuneration received in addition to the director's fee, related directorships or shareholdings in the financial institution; and - vii.
+Any close business or personal relationship with any of the company'sinstitution's directors or senior employees.

-Control Functions: These shall include the internal audit, risk management, compliance, and actuarial functions.
+Control functions: These shall include the internal audit, risk management, compliance, and actuarial functions and any other controlled function prescribed as such by the Central Bank pursuant to its power to do so under the Central Bank Reform Act 2010.

-3. Legal Basis
+3. LEGAL BASIS

-- 3.1 The Code is introduced as conditions to which institutions are subject pursuant to Section 10 of the Central Bank Act 1971, Section 16 of the Asset Covered Securities Act 2001, Section 17 of the Building Societies Act 1989, and Section 24 of the Insurance Act 1989 and Regulation 12 of the European Communities (Reinsurance) Regulations 2006 (S.I No. 380 of 2006)2. - 3.2 In addition, the Central Bank is of the opinion that the Code is necessary to institutions' compliance with the following: - Regulation 16 of the European Communities (Licensing and Supervision of Credit Institutions) Regulations 1992 (S.I.
+- 3.1 The Code is introduced as conditions to which institutions are subject pursuant to Section 10 of the Central Bank Act 1971, Section 16 of the Asset Covered Securities Act 2001, Section 17 of the Building Societies Act 1989, and Section 24 of the Insurance Act 1989 and Regulation 12 of the European Communities (Reinsurance) Regulations 2006 (S.I No. 380 of 2006)4. - 3.2 In addition, the Central Bank is of the opinion that the Code is necessary to institutions' compliance with the following: - Regulation 16 of the European Communities (Licensing and Supervision of Credit Institutions) Regulations 1992 (S.I.
 No. 395 of 1992); - Article 10(3) of the European Communities (Non-Life Insurance) Framework Regulations 1994 (S.I.
 No. 359 of 1994); - Article 10(3) of the European Communities (Life Assurance) Framework Regulations 1994 (S.I.
 No. 360 of 1994); and - Regulation 20 of the European Communities (Reinsurance) Regulations 2006 (S.I.
-No. 380 of 2006). - 3.3 To the extent that an institution is obliged under the Code to submit returns, statements and information to the Central Bank, such information and returns shall also be required under Section 18 of the Central Bank Act 1971, Section 41A of the Building Societies Act 1989 and Section 16 of the Insurance Act 1989, as applicable. - 3.4 The obligation to submit an annual compliance statement to the Central Bank pursuant to Section 26 of the Code shall be imposed by notice under Section 25 of
+No. 380 of 2006). - 3.3 To the extent that an institution is obliged under the Code to submit returns, statements and information to the Central Bank, such information and returns shall also be required under Section 18 of the Central Bank Act 1971, Section 41A

-2 Section 1 of the Code confirms that the scope of the Code is that it applies to all credit institutions and insurance undertakings licensed or authorised by the Central Bank (including reinsurers but excluding captives).
+4 Section 1 of the Code confirms that the scope of the Code is that it applies to all credit institutions and insurance undertakings licensed or authorised by the Central Bank (including reinsurers but excluding captives).
 Section 3 of the Code drills down into the specific legislative references upon which we rely as the legal basis for imposing the Code by way of condition.
-Section 3.1 of the Code published on 8 November 2010 has been amended to include a specific reference to Regulation 12 of the European Communities (Reinsurance) Regulations 2006 (S.I No. 380 of 2006) as of 23 February 2011.
+Section 3.1of the Code published on 8 November 2010 has been amended to include a specific reference to Regulation 12 of the European Communities (Reinsurance) Regulations 2006 (S.I No. 380 of 2006) as of 23 February 2011.